johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brettjordan?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

+Full disclosure.
+I am a creative person who has developed and launched incredibly successful products for other people and also have a folder bursting at the seams of half-started and unloved projects that could just be the next big thing...

-Even if you are confident in your skills and the quality of your ideas, doing something on your own and following your own path without a team having your back is scary!
-What if it's not good enough? what if it's people hate it, or worse, ignore it?
+Even if you are confident in your skills and the quality of your idea, starting something on your own and following your own path without a team having your back is scary!
+What if it's not good enough? what if people hate it? or worse, ignore it?

-Overcoming that innate fear is a significant obstacle and requires a leap of faith.
+Overcoming the innate fear associated with starting something new is a significant obstacle and does require a leap of faith.

 Finding the time not only start but continue to put the effort to see passion projects through can also be a challenge.
 The struggle is real!
 We are more time poor than ever before.
 Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices vying for our attention and it is easy to fall into a pattern of "I'm just too busy".